Tian is a Provençal dish and it's also the dish it is cooked in. Simple. And the dish is simple too: veg with cheese, to put it crudely.

 What’s a tian?
 In spite of sounding rather middle-Eastern or even oriental, it’s a Provençal pan made of clay, enamelled in bright colours, which they use to cook vegetable gratins in.
 Or, indeed, tian, as it’s also the name of the dish.

-They come in all sorts, being basically roasted vegetables with cheese.
-Rice is a common ingredient, sometimes potatoes, and spinach is a veritable tian king.
-Eggs are frequently added but I skipped them here, aiming for a less quiche-y flavour.
-And make a note of the courgette treatment – that’s how this boring vegetable needs to be handled.
-Squeeze the living daylights out of it and it might just be vaguely tasty.
+Tians come in all sorts, all being basically roasted vegetables with cheese.
+Rice is a common ingredient, sometimes potatoes are added, and spinach is a veritable tian king.
+Eggs are frequently added but I skipped them here except for one yolk, aiming for a less quiche-y flavour.

 Spinach and courgette

 Both spinach and courgette are watery vegetables so spinach needs to be blanched or wilted in the microwave and squeezed out.
 Courgette needs no pre-boiling; salt it and let it sit for a while to drain moisture.